rizac/gfzreport/gfzreport/templates/network/template.rst

 ..
 4) The fourth directive is the directive to display the instrumental uptimes.
-   Depending on the number of files uploaded when generating this template, it's either a 'figure' or 'images-grid' directive, in any case it will be rendered as figure in html and latex).
+   Depending on the number of files uploaded when generating this template, it's either a 'figure' or a (NonStandard) 'gridfigure' directive, in any case it will be rendered as figure in html and latex).

+.. customize the includegraphics options (only for latex output) for the next figure or image found (in the former case, applies the includegraphics options to all images of the figure):

+{% if inst_uptimes.directive == 'gridfigure' -%}
+.. includegraphics:: width=\textwidth
+{% else -%}
+.. includegraphics:: angle=-90,width=\textwidth
+{% endif -%}

-..
-And here the directive (preceeded by its label so you can reference it via :numerf:`inst_uptimes_figure`).
+.. here the directive (preceeded by its label so you can reference it via :numerf:`inst_uptimes_figure`).
 Note that the directive type is dynamically auto generated: if it's a 'figure' type, you can change the directive content which is the figure caption.
-If it's a 'images-grid' type, remember that the directive *argument* is the figure caption.
-In both cases, you can remove or edit the value of the field ':latex-includegraphics-opts: ' (as explained above)
+If it's a 'gridfigure' type, remember that the directive *argument* is the figure caption

 .. _inst_uptimes_figure:

-{% if inst_uptimes.directive == 'images-grid' -%}
+{% if inst_uptimes.directive == 'gridfigure' -%}
-.. images-grid:: Overview of uptimes of all stations generated with `obspy-scan`
+.. gridfigure:: Overview of uptimes of all stations generated with `obspy-scan`
    {% for opt_name in inst_uptimes.options -%}
    :{{ opt_name }}: {{ inst_uptimes.options[opt_name] | safe }}
    {% endfor -%}
-   :latex-includegraphics-opts: width=\textwidth
    :align: center

    {{ inst_uptimes.content|indent(3)  }}